 The many flexible features that life insurance policies provide present appropriate uses for personal, business, and charitable situations.

-- Family Protection: Provides a source of cash for surviving family members to utilize for living expenses.
+- Family Coverage: Provides a source of cash for surviving family members to utilize for living expenses.

 - College Funding: Provides a funding source for college education of children or grandchildren.

-- Debt Protection: Generates cash to pay off an existing mortgage or other personal debt.
+- Debt Coverage: Generates cash to pay off an existing mortgage or other personal debt.

 - Wealth Creation: Provides funds to leave as an inheritance or to equalize inheritances among family members.